Keeping an eye on government from home

 While these changes improve transparency, I’m disappointed by the School District of Jefferson, where I pay taxes, which now broadcasts its meetings live but does not archive them.

 The school district uses the same system as the courts.
 YouTube Live automatically saves a recording of the Zoom video.
-When the live-stream ends, the administrator can choose to save it privately, release it to the public, or delete it forever.
+When the live-stream ends, the administrator can choose to save it privately, release it to the public, or delete it.

+The courts have decided to delete their recordings, citing Supreme Court rules that define which records are the official transcript of a court session.
+That’s also problematic.

 If a video recording is made of an open meeting, it should be made public.
 I hope and expect that these deletions will be challenged.